Anuketemheb

-Anuketemheb (ˁnq.t-m-ḥb "Anuket in Feast") was an ancient Egyptian princess and queen of the 19th or the 20th Dynasty.
+Anuketemheb (ˁnq.t-m-ḥb "Anuket in Feast") was an ancient Egyptian princess of the 19th or the 20th Dynasty.
 She is known from only one artifact, a red granite sarcophagus lid which was originally hers but was later reused for Takhat, the mother of Amenmesse and was discovered in the tomb KV10.

-Anuketemheb's titles were "King's Daughter", "King's Wife" and "Great Royal Wife".
-Her father and husband could not be identified, but she is possibly identical with a princess depicted in a forecourt of the Temple of Luxor, in a procession of daughters of Ramesses II; her name is only partially readable but ends in em-heb.
+Anuketemheb's titles were "King's Daughter" and "Mistress of the Palace".
+After her sarcophagus was usurped, its inscriptions were altered to titles suitable for Takhat, namely "King's Wife" and "Great Royal Wife"; the names in the cartouches were also changed.
+However, the title "King's Daughter" was retained in some places.
+Her father could not be identified, but she is possibly identical with a princess depicted in a forecourt of the Temple of Luxor, in a procession of daughters of Ramesses II; her name is only partially readable but ends in em-heb.